-The first step in improving the practical outcomes of Australia's whistleblowing laws is ensuring the laws are as robust as possible.
-For example, the research demonstrated that many whistleblowers find it difficult in litigation to prove the causal nexus between their disclosure and the retaliation.
-Some Australian whistleblowing laws have already addressed this through a reverse onus provision (for example the Corporations Act 2001 (Cth) protections) or by providing for an enforceable duty on the employer to prevent detrimental acts or omissions.
-All Australian whistleblowing laws should contain these provisions, drafted in a consistent, user-friendly way.
+The first step in improving the practical outcomes of Australia's whistleblowing laws should be, to the Australia's whistleblowing laws is ensuring the laws are as maximum extent possible, accessible, simple, consistent and comprehensive.
+As a starting point, the Albanese robust as possible.
+For example, the research demonstrated that many whistleblowers find it difficult in litigation to government should grasp the current reform window by prove the causal nexus between their disclosure and the bringing all federal whistleblowing laws up to the same, retaliation.
+Some Australian whistleblowing laws have world-leading standard, and consolidating those laws already addressed this through a reverse onus provision where possible into a simpler form as recommended by (for example the Corporations Act 2001 (Cth) protections) parliamentary committees, rather than proceeding with or by providing for an enforceable duty on the employer piece-by-piece reform of existing legislation.
+The key reform needs can be found detailed in our joint report to prevent detrimental acts or omissions.
+All Australian whistleblowing laws should contain these provisions, with Griffith University and Transparency International Australia, Protecting Australia's Whistleblowers: The Federal drafted in a consistent, user-friendly way.
+Roadmap (2022), most recently updated in June 2023.